 Secrets of De Hoop and Environs

 Figure 2.
 Top: map of the Soutpansvlakte Basin.
 Bottom: generalised profiles of the Enon Formation.
-The profile at Rooikrans (in the Salt River Gorge) is shown below (Figures 3 to 5).
-(The site of the profile in the Waterskilpad River has not been located yet).
+The profile at Rooikrans (Salt River Gorge) is shown below (Figures 3 to 5).

-Source: J Malan and J Theron 1987.
+Source: J Malan and J Theron, 1987.